killianobrien/myslides/slides/referencing.md

 * To allow your reader to investigate your work further by
 	* checking your claimed sources,
 	* finding out more about the ideas you refer to.

+### Referencing in different subjects/disciplines

+* In the Arts and Humanties referencing can be a **big thing**
+	- since the study can involve large archives of material,
+	- the arguments can depend on lots of historical documents,
+	- or depend significantly on different editions/versions of the same works,
+	- ...

+* In the Sciences
+	- referencing is less of an significant issue in itself,
+	- just deal with the two basic reasons above.

 ## Referencing